 Primary Progressive MS and Gender

-Multiple sclerosis follows a similar pattern.
-Among people who develop MS before the age of 20, women outnumber men by three to one.
-Looking at people of all ages, at least twice as many women as men are living with MS. But that's not all.
-The ratio of women to men with MS may be rising even higher.
-Some recent estimates place the number at four to one -- and suggest it is still going up.
+Looking at people of all ages, at least twice as many women as men are living with MS. But the ratio of women to men with MS may be rising even higher.
+Some recent estimates place the number at 4 to 1 -- and suggest it is still going up.

 Sex Hormones and Multiple Sclerosis

 Multiple sclerosis doesn't target all women equally.
 Nearly always, MS attacks during the childbearing years.
 Symptoms often increase after childbirth or at the end of a menstrual cycle.

 When men develop multiple sclerosis, it's more often in their 30s or 40s -- just about the time their testosterone levels start to decline.

 Taken together, these clues suggest that sex hormones, like estrogen and testosterone, may be involved.
 It may be the balance of hormones, rather than their actual levels, that's most important.